Sous-régione: ente di decentramento regionale di Udine

 (Or jump/slide into a small pool with water movement, not verified)

-12 - Mc, from a bolt, to a bolt + ring (far, slightly ascending) left bank to avoid the small pool
+12 - Mc, from a bolt, to a bolt + ring (far, slightly ascending), left bank to avoid the small pool

-13 - 5m abseil, left bank, from a bolt + ring, to avoid the small pool
+13 - 5m abseil, left bank, from a bolt + ring

 Possible games in the small pool with water movement

-14 - abseil from a bolt + ring, left bank, 15m across 2 small pools to the end of the canyon
+14 - abseil from a bolt + ring, left bank, 15m across 2 small pools

 Retour (25 min):traduction alternative